 Short-term investments have two distinct advantages over investments with longer time horizons.

 However, short-term bonds and bond funds are subject to fluctuations in value – albeit small changes.
-Despite this risk, a Wall Street Journal article notes that more advisors are moving their clients’ funds into short-term bond
+In a year of greater volatility, short term investments are an important component of a diversified portfolio.

 There is no such thing as a free lunch; in exchange for high liquidity and low volatility, short-term investments offer little in the way of investment return.
-In fact, most commercial banks offer practically nothing on savings accounts right now.
-Investment custodians (Charles Schwab, Vanguard, etc.) similarly offer negligible returns money market accounts as well.
+In fact, most commercial banks offer practically nothing on savings accounts when interests rates are low, and don’t increase by much as interest rates climb.
+Investment custodians (Charles Schwab, Vanguard, etc.) similarly offer negligible returns on money market accounts.

-This is problematic because when your investments generate a low-return, you run the risk of running out of money in retirement.
+Why is this problematic?
+When your investments generate a low-return, you run the risk of running out of money in retirement.

 Most bond coupon payments and any interest payments are taxed at your marginal tax rate.
 (Certain municipal bonds are the exception.)
 This tax treatment is disadvantageous relative to the preferential tax treatment on certain dividends from domestic corporations, as well as the capital gains on long-term holdings.